-Once a month during the program year, children ages pre-k through 5th grade present a choral offering at the 10:30 a.m. service under the direction of Angela Jones.
+From September through Trinity Sunday, children ages K through 5th grade present a choral offering at the 10:30 a.m.
 Music offered by our children are God’s gift to the entire congregation for deepening our expressions of prayer and praise.
 They are also an important opportunity for our children to learn the sacred music that is a central component of Christian education and formation.

-Voice for Life sessions are offered during the program year, and meet in the Choir Room from 10 a.m. to noon on Saturdays.
+Voice for Life training is offered during the program year.
 Voice for Life is a parish-wide, inter-generational music curriculum for churches and choral programs established by the Royal School of Church Music (RSCM).
 There are five, color-coded levels of instruction, and the RSCM offers certificates and other awards for participants who successfully complete each level and advanced-level exams.
 Participants can work in groups or individually on their own time, using workbooks which offer information and exercises in a step-by-step fashion.
 Everyone, regardless of prior musical experience, is invited and encouraged to sign up.
-Contact David Arcus at email@example.com for additional information.
+Contact Dr. Jason A. Wright (email@example.com) for additional information.

 Women’s Singing Circle